newagehardcore/infocloud/project.md

 ## 8. LLM Integration Details

 *   **Engine:** Ollama (local inference).
-*   **Tasks:** Keyword extraction, bias detection, potentially summarization.
+*   **Tasks:** Primarily keyword extraction.
+Bias detection is no longer performed by the LLM; bias is sourced directly from the admin-defined `Source.bias`.
+Potentially summarization.
 *   **Mechanism:** Articles are queued (`better-queue`) by `cron.js` for asynchronous processing.
-The `llmService.js` dequeues these articles, using their string `minifluxEntryId` to fetch the full `NewsItem` data from MongoDB if necessary, and then interacts with the Ollama API.
+The `llmService.js` dequeues these articles, using their string `minifluxEntryId` to fetch the full `NewsItem` data from MongoDB if necessary, and then interacts with the Ollama API for keyword extraction.
-*   **Caching:** `lru-cache` is used in `llmService.js` to avoid re-processing identical content.
+*   **Caching:** `lru-cache` is used in `llmService.js` to avoid re-processing identical content for keyword extraction.
 *   **Dependencies:** Requires Ollama server running and accessible.
 *   **Data Integrity:** The system ensures that `minifluxEntryId` is consistently handled as a string when interfacing between Miniflux, the `NewsItem` database model, and the LLM processing queue.
-Updates to `NewsItem` documents post-LLM processing are performed using MongoDB bulk operations that correctly combine metadata updates (`$set`) and counter increments (`$inc`).
+Updates to `NewsItem` documents post-LLM processing are performed using MongoDB bulk operations.
+The article's bias is always derived from its `Source` document.

 ## 9. Important Notes for AI Assistant

 *   **Primary Source of Truth:** This `project.md` file.
 Refer to it for architecture, data flow, and key components.
 *   **Verify Assumptions:** The codebase evolves.
 If instructed changes conflict with this document, verify against the current code (`src/` and `news-backend/src/`) before proceeding.
 Ask for clarification if discrepancies arise.
 *   **Focus on Backend/Frontend Separation:** Maintain the client-server boundary.
-*   **LLM Usage:** Changes related to text analysis likely involve `news-backend/src/services/llmService.js` and potentially `news-backend/src/services/wordProcessingService.js`.
-The `wordProcessingService.js` is also responsible for building the global keyword cache, associating keywords with categories derived from `NewsItem.source.category`.
+*   **LLM Usage:** Changes related to text analysis (primarily keyword extraction) likely involve `news-backend/src/services/llmService.js` and potentially `news-backend/src/services/wordProcessingService.js`.
+Bias is NOT determined by the LLM.
-*   **Data Source:** News originates from RSS feeds managed via Miniflux API, processed, and stored in MongoDB (`NewsItem` collection). **Sources themselves are managed in the MongoDB `Source` collection, which defines `source.category` validated against the `NewsCategory` enum (in `news-backend/src/types/index.js`).** The frontend consumes data *from the backend API*, not directly from Miniflux or RSS.
+*   **Data Source:** News originates from RSS feeds managed via Miniflux API, processed, and stored in MongoDB (`NewsItem` collection). **Sources themselves are managed in the MongoDB `Source` collection, which defines `source.category` and `source.bias` (the sole determinant of article bias), validated against respective enums (in `news-backend/src/types/index.js`).** The frontend consumes data *from the backend API*, not directly from Miniflux or RSS.
 *   **State Management (Frontend):** Check `src/contexts/` or `src/hooks/` for primary state management patterns.
 *   **Visualization:** The core 3D cloud is likely rendered by a component in `src/components/` using data passed as props.